Byron/pgit/README.md

 ## pgit (PeeGit)

-Besides the name being funny, pgit wants to become a fully usable git command-line implementation in python one day.
+**pgit** ('pee-git') is a git command-line interface written in python.
+It aims to fix shortcomings and convenience issues arising with the traditional c-git implementation, but does for now not strive to be feature-complete.

 At the current stage, its just meant to expose special features, namely submodul handling, of git-python to the command-line, but at some point it might start driving git-python into new directions.